openmrs/openmrs-esm-laboratory-app/README.md

-# OpenMRS 3.x Laboratory ESM
+# openmrs-esm-laboratory-app

-A frontend module for managing laboratory requests and queues built on O3.
+An O3 frontend module for managing laboratory requests and queues.

 For more information, please refer to the [OpenMRS 3.x Frontend Documentation](https://o3-docs.openmrs.org/).